Zgravl/Team-6-QA-Project/README.md

 __Set up Java and Oracle JDK__
 1. [Install the latest Java runtime for your system.](https://www.java.com/en/download/manual.jsp)
 2. [Install the latest version of Oracle JDK.](https://www.oracle.com/java/technologies/downloads/?er=221886#jdk23-windows)
-3. After installing the JDK, search for Environment Variavles in the start menu.
+3. After installing the JDK, search for Environment Variables in the start menu.
 4. Under system Variables click New and set the cariable name to ```JAVA_HOME``` and set the variable value to the path you installed the JDK (ex: C:\Program Files\Java\jdk-XX) and hit OK.
 5. Find the ```path``` variable under System Variable and double click it.
 6. Press new and add ```%JAVA_HOME%\bin``` to the list and hit OK.